Gekctek/BasicAuth/README.md

 	AuthenticationTicket ticket = null;
 	if (authInfo.Credential.Username == "Test" && authInfo.Credential.Password == "Password")
 	{
-		ClaimsIdentity identity = new ClaimsIdentity(authInfo.Options.AuthenticationScheme);
+		ClaimsIdentity identity = new ClaimsIdentity(authInfo.AuthenticationScheme);
 		identity.AddClaim(new Claim(ClaimTypes.Name, "Test"));
 		identity.AddClaim(new Claim(ClaimTypes.NameIdentifier, "TestId"));
 		ClaimsPrincipal principal = new ClaimsPrincipal(identity);
-		ticket = new AuthenticationTicket(principal, authInfo.Properties, authInfo.Options.AuthenticationScheme);
+		ticket = new AuthenticationTicket(principal, authInfo.Properties, authInfo.AuthenticationScheme);
 	}
 	return Task.FromResult(ticket);
 }

-//Optional method to handle the exception thrown by the basic auth process
+//Optional method to handle the failure in the basic auth process
-//The exception is in the failedNotification object and any Exception that this library throws is a
-//child class of the BasicAuthException class private Task OnException(AuthenticationFailedNotification<string, BasicAuthOptions> failedNotification) {
+//The failure details are in the context object private Task OnAuthenticationFailed(BasicAuthFailedContext context) {
-    //if...(something that can be handled)...failedNotification.HandleResponse();
+	//if...(something that can be handled)...context.HandleResponse();
-    //if...(should skip to next middleware)...failedNotifcation.SkipToNextMiddleware();
+	//if...(should skip to next middleware)...context.SkipToNextMiddleware();
-    //if...(want to alter response)...failedNotification.HttpContext.Response...
+	return Task.FromResult(0);
 }
 ```